Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 6. If required, select or enter the corresponding configuration settings in the *Configuration* section.

 7. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Settings* section is hidden.

   > [Info] Be aware that you have to [rerun the mapping](#rerun-an-etl-mapping) to apply the changes made to the attribute.